shobhitsharma/crawper/README.md

 phantomjs-scraper
 =================

-Web Scraper/Crawler with node and phantomjs.
+Web crawler with node and phantomjs.